vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 nebula> INSERT VERTEX t2(a, b, c) values 102:(1584441231, 30, "Word");
 ```

-The vertex 102 property in tag t2 will expire after 100 seconds since 18:33:51 CSTMarch 17, 2020 (MacOS).
+The vertex 102 property in tag t2 will expire after 100 seconds since March 17 2020 at 18:33:51 CST.

 - When a vertex has multiple TAGs, the TTL of each TAG is independent from each other.